Climate Action

-• Ensuring resilient coastal estuaries will continue to support marine and shorebird populations along Pacific Flyway migration routes.
+• Ensuring resilient Puget Sound shorelines and estuaries that support marine and shorebird populations along Pacific Flyway migration routes.

-• Building a stronger, more diverse force for advocacy on climate change, to monitor birds and advance solutions that are commensurate with this threat.
+• Building a stronger, more diverse force for advocacy on climate change, to advance solutions that address this growing threat.

 Advocacy